ivonunes/plumekit/docs/middleware.md

 ## Error handling

 Handlers and middleware are `async throws`.
-A thrown error that is not caught by a middleware propagates to the framework, which returns a **500 Internal Server Error**.
+A thrown error that no middleware catches propagates to the framework, which returns a 500 Internal Server Error.

 To translate errors into specific responses, catch them in a middleware:

 ```swift
 app.use { request, next in